onurduyar/onurduyar/README.md

 <h1 align="center">Hi 👋, I'm Onur Duyar</h1>
 <h3 align="center">A passionate Software Engineer</h3>

-> - 🔥 I love the fact that I could make an impact to people via my code, whatever tool I could build to help them solve their daily life sounds super exciting to me.
+> - 🔥 I love the fact that I can make an impact on people's lives through my code.
+The idea of building tools to help solve their daily challenges is super exciting to me.

 > - 📫 How to reach me: **onurdyr510@gmail.com**